Solomon333/toDoList-app/README.md

 Mark green list that are done.

-Use the garbage icon to delete it
+Use the garbage icon to delete it.

 Include date and time on top.